Coco (2017 film): Animation

 On April 13, 2016, Unkrich announced that they had begun work on the animation.
-The film's writer, Adrian Molina, was promoted to co-director in late 2016.
+The film's writer, Adrian Molina, was promoted to co-director in 2016.
 Unkrich said that Pixar wanted "to have as much contrast between" the Land of the Living and the Land of the Dead and that many techniques were used to differentiate the worlds.
 Color was one: "Given the holiday and the iconography, [Pixar] knew the Land of the Dead had to be a visually vibrant and colorful place, so [they] deliberately designed Santa Cecilia to be more muted" said Unkrich.

 According to Harley Jessup, the film's production designer, Santa Cecilia is based on real Mexican villages, as the production team "stayed grounded in reality in the Land of the Living".
 Chris Bernardi, the film's set supervisor, said that the town was made small so Miguel could feel confined.
 Bert Berry, the film's art director, said that aged building materials were used to depict Santa Cecilia "as an older charming city".
 According to Unkrich, Miguel's guitar playing is authentic, as they "videotaped musicians playing each song or melody and strapped GoPros on their guitars" to use as a reference.
 For the scene in which Miguel plays music in his secret hideout, the filmmakers used "very elegant, lyrical camera moves" and "gentle drifts and slow arcing moves around Miguel as he plays his guitar with very shallow depth of field to enhance the beauty of the soft-focus foreground candles".

 Christian Hoffman, the film's character supervisor, said that all of the details in Mama Coco's face were not modeled.
 Instead, his team used special software to design separate layers of detail, which were then added to her face with a shader.
 The character's model was made with higher resolution to get all the wrinkles right, according to Hoffman.
-Pixar used some Xolo dogs to use as reference for the character Dante, while a tentacle from Finding Dorys Hank was used for his tongue.
+Pixar used some Xolo dogs as a reference for the character Dante, while a tentacle from Finding Dory's Hank was used for his tongue.

-Jessup called the Marigold petal bridge that connects both worlds "elegant and magical".
-Michael K. O'Brien, the film's effects supervisor, called it "a huge technical challenge" for the animation team, but referred to it as something "so visually exciting with petals dripping from it; it was a massive artistic undertaking. [the production team] wanted it to glow — to feel alive".
+Jessup called the marigold petal bridge that connects both worlds "elegant and magical".
+Michael K. O'Brien, the film's effects supervisor, called it "a huge technical challenge" for the animation team, but referred to it as something "so visually exciting with petals dripping from it; it was a massive artistic undertaking. [the production team] wanted it to glow—to feel alive".
 The scenes in which Miguel takes a few petals off of the bridge and in which Hector sinks into the bridge were given more effects and special art direction.